Pastaamongsus/Pastaamongsus/README.md

-- 👋 Hi, I’m @Pastaamongsus
+- 👋 Hi, I’m @Bozodevss
-- 👀 I’m interested in ... programming
+- 👀 I’m interested in programming
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning  Lua
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate with Gap
-- 📫 How to reach me ... weeimnotely@gmail.com
+- 📫 How to reach me  weeimnotely@gmail.com

 <!---
 Pastaamongsus/Pastaamongsus is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.